MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex6_AttackSim_PW_attack.md

 In the prior lab, you created a simulation that was sent to all Adatum users.
 You also used an existing payload template for the simulation.
 In this lab exercise, you will only roll out the simulation to Lynne Robbins, and you will create your own custom payload.

-1. You should still be in LON-CL1 and signed in as the local **adatum\administrator** account with a password of **Pa55w.rd**; if not, then sign in now.
+1. On LON-CL1, in your Edge browser, you should still be logged into Microsoft 365 as **Holly Dickson**.

-2. After the previous lab exercise, you should still be in the **Microsoft 365 Defender** portal, and you should still be logged in as Holly Dickson; if not, then do so now.
+2. After the previous lab exercise, you should still be in the **Microsoft 365 Defender** portal.
+If not, then in the **Microsoft 365 admin center**, under the **Admin centers** group in the left-hand navigation pane, select **Security**.

 3. In the **Microsoft 365 Defender** portal, you should still be in the **Attack simulation training** page; if not, then in the left-hand navigation pane, under **Email & collaboration**, select **Attack simulation training**.